Annamayya9/Gesture-Volume-Control/README.md

 # Gesture-Volume-Control
 A hand-tracking model that helps us to manipulate the device's volume with gestures.
+It uses MediaPipe and OpenCV libraries for hand tracking and the pycaw library to access the audio functions on the device
 ## Required libraries

 1. numpy